Overview of carpal fractures

 - University of Washington School of Medicine

 This topic provides an overview of basic carpal anatomy, mechanisms of injury, general principals of examination and imaging, and the initial care of adults with carpal fractures.
 More detailed discussions of common and important wrist injuries are presented separately.
-(See "Evaluation of the adult with subacute or chronic wrist pain" and "Distal radius fractures in adults" and "Scaphoid fractures" and "Lunate fractures".)
+(See "Evaluation of the adult with subacute or chronic wrist pain" and "Evaluation of the adult with acute wrist pain" and "Distal radius fractures in adults" and "Scaphoid fractures" and "Triquetrum fractures" and "Lunate fractures" and "Capitate fractures" and "Hamate fractures".)

 CLASSIFICATION AND CLINICAL PRESENTATION

-Carpal fractures are classified primarily by the anatomic location of the fracture (see 'Anatomy' below) and secondarily based upon the features of the injury, including associated displacement, dislocation, and the number of fragments produced by the fracture (comminuted versus noncomminuted).
-Isolated fractures through the distal radius or ulna, although described in lay terms as "wrist fractures," do not involve the carpal bones.
-(See "General principles of fracture management: Bone healing and fracture description".)
+Carpal fractures are classified primarily by the anatomic location of the fracture (see 'Clinical anatomy' below) and secondarily based upon the features of the injury, including associated displacement, dislocation, and the number of fragments produced by the fracture (comminuted versus noncomminuted).

 - Geissler WB, Slade JF.
 Fractures of the carpal bones.
 In: Green's Operative Hand Surgery, 6th ed, Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH (Eds), Churchill Livingstone, 2011.